 What Is Vulnerability Scanning?

-As cyberattacks and data breaches become more common and virulent, it has become increasingly important for organizations to conduct regular vulnerability scanning.
-This process can help proactively identify and address security weaknesses in your infrastructure and applications, and ultimately improve its cyber resilience.
-Read on to learn more about this process and its impact for maintaining the integrity of systems and data.
+As cyberattacks and data breaches become more common and virulent, it is becoming increasingly important to conduct regular vulnerability scanning.
+This process can help proactively identify and address cyber security weaknesses in your home, and ultimately improve your cyber resilience.
+Read on to learn more about this process and its impact for maintaining the integrity of your personal data.

 Why is Vulnerability Scanning Important?

-Grasping the vulnerability scanning concept goes beyond just knowing what it is.
-It’s about understanding why it’s a critical component of any security protocol.
-In today’s world, cyber threats are not just an IT issue but a business and personal risk.
-With data breaches becoming more frequent and sophisticated, the need to protect sensitive information is paramount.
+In today’s world, cyber threats are not just an IT or business issue, but also a personal matter.
+With data breaches becoming more frequent and sophisticated, the need to protect your sensitive personal information is paramount.

-But rather than waiting for a breach to occur, vulnerability scanning serves as a proactive approach to security where organizations implement regular scans to identify and mitigate risks before they become actual threats.
-This preemptive measure not only preserves the trust of customers and stakeholders but also helps organizations comply with regulatory requirements relating to data protection and privacy.
+Rather than waiting for a breach to occur, vulnerability scanning serves as a proactive approach to security where organizations implement regular scans to identify and mitigate risks before they become actual threats.
+This preemptive measure not only complies with data protection and privacy practices but also preserves the trust of people you interact with.

 →Related: How to Do a Virus Scan